Euphrates softshell turtle: Habitat

 The Euphrates softshell turtle has been found in a wide range of freshwater habitats such as rivers, streams, lakes, ponds, reservoirs and marshlands.
 It prefers areas with shallow and calm water, sandy banks and many fish (especially cyprinids).
 Although it mainly resides in shallow calm water, this is often adjacent to deep fast-flowing water.
 In the fast-flowing Euphrates it generally avoids the main stem, instead occurring in side-branches or backwaters.
 In parts of the Tigris River with a slower flow, it occurs even in the main stem.
 They bask on or at the banks of rivers, with some remaining in shallow water to avoid being on land.
 They sometimes bury themselves into the bottom.

 Behaviour

 The Euphrates softshell turtle is mainly active during the day, but some night-activity also occurs.
 In parts of its range it is infrequently seen during the winter, likely due to the lower temperature.
+When basking on land they are very shy, retreating to water at the slightest hint of danger.